Bett-A-Fish/ef-json-query-testing/README.md

 ![Ad hock query builder structure](readme%20files/dataModel/querybuilder.png)

-The structure for testing searching where each bit of information is saved as a seprate row in a table.
+The structure for testing searching where each bit of information is saved as a separate row in a table.

 ![Dynamic table structure](readme%20files/dataModel/media.png)